TEXT-S&P summary: Glorious Property Holdings Ltd.

 Outlook

-deteriorate if the company's property sales slip further or it has difficulty
+deteriorate if the company's property sales slip or it makes limited progress

-We could lower the rating if Glorious' liquidity deteriorates to "weak," which
+We may lower the rating if Glorious' liquidity deteriorates to "weak," which

-means sources of liquidity would be less than uses over the next six to 12
+means sources of liquidity will be less than uses over the next six to 12

 months.
-This could happen if the company's property sales are materially below
+This could happen if the company's property sales are lower than

-We could revise the outlook to stable if Glorious improves its liquidity
+We may revise the outlook to stable if Glorious improves its liquidity

 Related Criteria And Research